ledwindra/merry-christmas/README.md

 # About

-Ho ho ho (:santa:)!
+Ho ho ho :santa:!
 Welcome to my repository!
 Here, we will create a simple program that produces a Christmas wish :christmas_tree:.
 I hope you enjoy this, ho ho ho!

 # Clone